PhysicalBit7/notes/docs/software-security/chapter5cont.md

 1. A function func is called and the compiler translates this to a call to func@plt
 2. The program jumps to the PLT
-    a. the PLT points to the GOT
+    a. the PLT points to the GOT for the mapping to the function
     b. if the function hasn't been previously called, the GOT points back into the PLT to a resolver routine, otherwise it points to the function itself